 QPR owner Tony Fernandes believes the club may have to wait "two or three seasons" before making a return to the Premier League following relegation from the top flight.

-It has been a nightmare campaign for the west London club from start to finish and their fate was finally sealed after they drew 0-0 with Reading last weekend but Fernandes has warned fans that any hopes they had of an immediate promotion could be fanciful.
+The west London club was relegated after it drew 0-0 with Reading last weekend, but Fernandes has warned fans that any hopes they had of an immediate promotion could be fanciful.

 "But we'll get the infrastructure of the players right.
 We've got everything else right in terms of the brand, in terms of the exposure, the plans for the training ground, the stadium.
 We've just got to get that player infrastructure right."

 In a statement released on the club's website earlier this week, Fernandes had been particularly critical of certain players at the club and how their attitudes were not acceptable throughout the course of the season.

 In his statement, Fernandes said: "It's heartbreaking for me when we lose.
 I don't want to go out, I just want to stay at home.

 "I haven't said it throughout the season because it wasn't right to be said, but it hurt me when I saw some of the players who didn't feel the way I felt.

 "And in fact, in their case, it should be worse because this is their job, it's their life.
 It was probably the low point for me when I saw the reaction of some of the players."